 The Santa Cruz County private sector representative position is currently held by Mr. Antony Sedgwick.
 Per SEAGO's Bylaws, private sector representatives are eligible to serve two (2) two-year terms on the Executive Board.
 By the February meeting of the Executive Board, Mr. Sedgwick will have served out his first two years.
-I have contacted him and he remains interested in serving out a second term if it that is the recommendation of the Administrative Council and the pleasure of the Executive Board.
+I have contacted him and he remains interested in serving out a second term if that is the pleasure of the Executive Board.